Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Detection of valley polarization

 Valley polarization can be detected via the valley Hall effect \cite{Xiao07,Sui15,Shimazaki15} and it has been suggested that two valley polarizers of opposite polarity can block current \cite{Rycerz07}.
-When the polarizers are made from barriers, this test is rigorous because of a symmetry relation \cite{suppl} between the transmission coefficients of two barriers with a relative rotation angle of $\pi / 3$:
+When the polarizers are made from barriers, the blockage is exact because of the symmetry relation, Eq.~(\ref{symrel1}), between the transmission coefficients of two barriers with a relative rotation angle of $\pi / 3$.